mikeguardiola/osticket-prereqs/README.md

 </p>
 <p>
-Next, open up the Control Panel in Windows and click on Program --> click on Turn Windows feature on or off.
+Next, open up the Control Panel in Windows and click on "Program".
+Then click on "Turn Windows feature on or off".
 </p>
 <br />